Florida's Shelton in quarterfinals in Australian Open debut - WHIZ News

 In the quarterfinals, Rublev will meet either 21-time Grand Slam champion Novak Djokovic, the last man in the field with so many as one major trophy, or Australian Alex de Minaur, while Shelton’s next opponent is going to be Paul or Bautista Agut.

-In the women’s quarterfinals, it will be Magda Linette — into the quarterfinals of a Slam for the first time at age 31 and in her 30th appearance at a major — against Karolina Pliskova, and Aryna Sabalenka against Donna Vekic.
+Advancing in the women’s draw Monday were Magda Linette — into the quarterfinals of a Slam for the first time at age 31 and in her 30th appearance at a major — Karolina Pliskova, Aryna Sabalenka and Donna Vekic.

+Linette will play Pliskova, while Sabalenka will face Vekic for semifinal berths.
+On the other side of the bracket, it’ll be Jessica Pegula vs. Victoria Azarenka, and Elena Rybakina vs. Jelena Ostapenko.

 AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports